MansiMore99/AWS_SecurityTraining/README.md

 - During this lab experience, you will learn how to create IAM users and groups with specific policies.
 - Upon completion of this lab you will be able to:

--Create IAM groups
+1> Create IAM groups
--Create IAM users
+2> Create IAM users
--Use IAM credentials to log in as created users
+3> Use IAM credentials to log in as created users

 ##### LAB 2️⃣: Advanced Roles & Groups Management Using IAM

-->In this lab, you will learn the recommended AWS security best practices.
+- In this lab, you will learn the recommended AWS security best practices.
-->Upon completion of this lab you will be able to:
+- Upon completion of this lab you will be able to:
 -Create IAM groups
 -Create IAM users
 -Work with IAM policies